laelgelc/gelc_lmda/docs/poc/POC_SPECS.md

 ## Suggested CLI help text snippets
 - Example usage:
-    - lmda poc-preprocess --input data/fixture_corpus --output artefacts_poc
+    - lmda_poc --input data/fixture_corpus --output artefacts_poc

 - English-only note:
     - PoC supports English only.
 If the model is unavailable, the command will exit with guidance to enable it in your environment.